-NEET (not in employment, education or training) -the name of the group, mainly young people who do not study, work or prepare to practice, due to various reasons (discouragement, life crisis, disability, parental or family responsibilities).
-Goal - expected state or final effect(s) of activities conducted within a project, planned to be achieved within a specified time.
+NEET (not in employment, education or training) the name of the group, mainly young people, who remain outside the sphere of employment and education, i.e. people who do not study, work or prepare to practice, due to various reasons (discouragement, life crisis, disability, parental or family responsibilities).

+Objective (general) - expected state or effects of activities conducted within a project, planned to be achieved within a specified time.